Man Overboard (band): Heavy Love and hiatus (2015–2018)

 On May 10, 2015, the band announced their new album Heavy Love, was released on June 30, 2015.
 The day after, on May 11, 2015, the band released three tracks (Borderline, Splinter, and Now That you're Home) from the album with music videos on their YouTube channel.
 On June 3, 2015, the band released a video for another track on the album called "Cliffhanger" and then another on June 18, 2015, called "Reality Check".
 The band promoted the new album, "Heavy Love," during the 2015 Vans Warped Tour.
 On January 28, 2016, the band announced they were going on hiatus.

 Return and 10-year anniversary tour (2018-present)

 On August 2, 2018, Man Overboard announced the end of their hiatus via social media and press coverage.
 The announcement came with a 10-year anniversary tour announcement.
 The tour took place in late fall 2018, visited New York, Philadelphia, and Cambridge, and offered support from Seahaven.
+The tour marked the band's return to live performances following their hiatus.

 Musical style and influences

 Man Overboard have been described as pop-punk and emo pop.
 Chrysta Cherrie of AllMusic compared the band's music to the "melodic, energetic hardcore-influenced" works of bands such as Lifetime and Midtown.
+The band's vocalists usually sing in the tenor vocal range.

+The band's lyrics explore real life topics such as love, frustration, recreational drug use, adolescense, youth and the suburbs.